 - MinGW Distro (https://nuwen.net/mingw.html).
 It is a zip-file distribution containing the full package of Mingw-w64/MSYS2 with extra libraries such as boost and SDL etc. All shipped libraries are listed on its website.
 Good for quick deployment if all you want is boost.

 Problem: Same as Mingw-w64, i.e., package management.
 If you want a library that isn’t shipped with it, you are back to square one.

-Problem: None really.
+Problem: None.
 Its usability is very close to Cygwin but without cygwin1.dll dependency and with a real package management tool.

 You can read further at https://stackoverflow.com/questions/25019057/how-are-msys-msys2-and-msysgit-related-to-each-other written by MSYS2 developer himself.

 Apart from the above options, there are multiple tutorials you can find on the internet to install libraries for all the different combinations.
-In fact, if you want to install boost itself, a Google search will confuse you more than pointing you to a right direction.
+If you want to install boost itself, a Google search will confuse you more than pointing you in the right direction.
 To this end, let me blurt out the one-true answer: MSYS2.[NOTE]

 NOTE: One caveat for purists: While MinGW/MSYS strictly follows public Win32 API that can be sourced to MSDN.
 Mingw-w64 has a relaxed approach and it incorporates reverse-engineered code too.

 The list of steps is not huge.
 It may look daunting but it is one-time, finishes fast, repetitive and is exhaustive.
 YELLOW steps are optional that may be required if you encounter any problem.